Sebasxs/doduda/README.md

 ## Known Problems

 -  Run `doduda` with `--headless` in a server environment or automations to avoid "no tty" errors.
+This error occurs because the program is trying to access a terminal that doesn't exist.
 -  If you get an error regarding a missing Docker socket when running `doduda render`, find out where your `docker.sock` is and link it to the missing path or export your path as `DOCKER_HOST` environment variable `export DOCKER_HOST=unix://<your docker.sock path>`.
+Docker requires this socket for communication, so if the program can't find it, this error occurs.

 ## Credit

-The code in the `unpack` directory is a port of the [PyDofus](https://github.com/balciseri/PyDofus) project to Go.
-Thanks to balciseri for the work on PyDofus!

-The terminal visualizations are made with [vhs](https://vhs.charm.sh).

-Many thanks to Ankama for developing and updating Dofus!
-All data belongs to them.
-I just make it more accessible for the developer community.
+This fork was created solely for personal needs in my own project, [cori](https://github.com/sebasxs/cori).
+All core functionality and the original project belong to [stelzo](https://github.com/stelzo).

+This tool is for experimental purposes.
+All game assets and intellectual property belong to Ankama Games.